samurai4n6/DSUcsc842/README.md

 Why is project the useful?

-This project is useful, becasue you never know when a tool may fail, have complicaitons, or some other issue is present that causes a tool to fail
+This project is useful, becasue you never know when a tool may fail, have complicaitons, or some other issue is present that causes a tool to fail image mounting.
+This tool will determine if you are on a Linux or Windows host and attempt to mount the EWF/E01 file and provide options.
+Within Windows there are options that once the image mounts, you can unmount and exit, display current volumes, and collect files.
+For Linux the only options right now are to unmount and exit and display current volumes.

 What does the project do?

 This project does the following:

--Identifies an initial and end dates that pertain to the timeframe you would like cyber security tickets to be collected.
+-Mounts an EWF/E01 forensic image in either a Linux or Windows environment.

 -Checks and cleans up JSON and CSV files that may be present from a previous run.